Multiple Dental Implants Baltimore, MD

 3. The metal or porcelain crown that covers the implant.

 In some cases, a dentist can use an implant-supported crown in place of a traditional dental bridge.
-This can work for patients who have lost more teeth because it provides support to neighboring teeth as well as create space for prosthetic dentures down the road.
+This can work for patients who have lost more teeth because it provides support to neighboring teeth.
+The implant-supported crown can create space for prosthetic dentures down the road as well.

 Implant-supported Dental Bridge: If You Are Missing Multiple Consecutive Teeth

 If you have a section or row of missing teeth, then Dr. Doroshenko will replace them with an implant-supported dental bridge.
 The bridge will contain all the replacement teeth in one piece.
 Here, our dentist places two implant posts, one on each side of the gap.
-He will let your mouth heal and fuse with them for a period.
-After this, he will securely attach the dental bridge to the implant posts.
+He will let your mouth heal and fuse with them, then securely attach the dental bridge to the implant posts.

 dental implant-supported bridge